mlpc-ucsd/BERT_Convolutions/README.md

 </pre>

 Optional flags to change BERT architecture when pre-training from scratch:<br/>
-In the following, qk uses query/key attention, convfixed is a fixed lightweight convolution, convq is query-based dynamic lightweight convolution (relative embeddings), convk is a key-based dynamic lightweight convolution, and convolution is a fixed depthwise convolution.
+In the following, qk uses query/key self-attention, convfixed is a fixed lightweight convolution, convq is query-based dynamic lightweight convolution (relative embeddings), convk is a key-based dynamic lightweight convolution, and convolution is a fixed depthwise convolution.
 <pre>--attention_kernel="qk_convfixed_convq_convk [num_positions_each_dir]"</pre>
 Remove absolute position embeddings:
 <pre>--remove_position_embeddings</pre>